 Known for their excellent resale value, diesel engine Class C RVs are well-made, sturdy, and reliable.
 Nothing is skimped on or ignored in a Class C rig with a diesel engine, and so these RVs are some of the few that can just keep on going, mile after mile.

-Having a well-made rig should always be at the top of your list of priorities, and many of the quality rigs on this list have additional features not found in cheaper Class Cs.
-Knowing that you are making an informed purchase is important, and a diesel engine RV is always a good choice.
+Having a well-made rig should always be at the top of your priorities list, and many of the quality rigs on this list have additional features not found in cheaper Class Cs.
+Knowing you are making an informed purchase is important, and a diesel-engine RV is always a good choice.

 If you are hoping for an RV with ample space for you and your family to spread out, a diesel engine Class C may not be your top choice.
-There are much bigger rigs out there, including motorcoach style RVs.
-And if you’re comfortable towing, a fifth wheel or travel trailer will suit you even better.
+There are much bigger rigs out there, including motorcoach-style RVs.
+And if you’re comfortable towing, a fifth-wheel or travel trailer may suit you even better.

-While Class Cs do have ample floor plans and features, you may feel a bit cramped in some shorter length models.
-However, make sure that you tour some Class Cs before you make your final decision, as the overall size and feel may take you by surprise!
+While Class Cs do have ample floor plans and features, you may feel a bit cramped in some shorter-length models.
+However, make sure you tour some Class C RVs before making your final decision, as the overall size and feel may take you by surprise!

 Pro: Versatile Floor Plans

 As I mentioned in the previous con, there are some pros to diesel engine Class C interiors, including their many floor plan options.
 With a convenient overhead bunk as a guaranteed sleeping area, there are many other layouts packed into these rigs.

 Class C RVs have floor plans made for large families, couples, and full-timers, including room for outdoor kitchens and washer/dryer hookups.
 You may find your perfect fit in a diesel engine Class C, whether you were expecting to or not!

 What Are Good Brands Of Diesel Engine Class C RVs?